1st Ohio Infantry – 3 Months Service in the American Civil War

 Organization & Service

 The 1st Ohio Infantry (Three Months’ Service) was organized at Columbus, Ohio, on April 18, 1861.
-The regiment consisted of companies drawn from various Ohio cities: Company A (Lancaster Guards), B (Lafayette Guards), C (Dayton Light Guards), D (Montgomery Guards of Dayton), E (Cleveland Grays), F (Hibernian Guards of Cleveland), G (Portsmouth Guards), H (Zanesville Guards), I (Mansfield Guards), and K (Jackson Guards of Hamilton).
-Many of these companies were established militia units prior to the war.
+The regiment’s companies included the Lancaster Guards, Lafayette Guards, Dayton Light Guards, Montgomery Guards of Dayton, Cleveland Grays, Hibernian Guards of Cleveland, Portsmouth Guards, Zanesville Guards, Mansfield Guards, and Jackson Guards of Hamilton.
+Many of these companies were well-known Ohio militia organizations prior to the war.

 The regiment departed Columbus for Washington, D.C., on April 19, 1861, and was mustered into United States service at Lancaster, Pennsylvania, on April 29, 1861.
-Upon arrival in Washington in early May, the 1st Ohio was assigned to General Schenck’s brigade within General Tyler’s division.
-The regiment participated in the action at Vienna, Virginia, and later fought in the First Battle of Bull Run.
-After completing its three-month term, the regiment was mustered out of service between August 1 and August 16, 1861.
+Upon arrival in Washington in early May, the regiment was assigned to General Schenck’s brigade within General Tyler’s division.
+The 1st Ohio Infantry participated in the battle of Vienna, Virginia, and later in the First Battle of Bull Run.
+The regiment’s term of service expired in August 1861, and it was mustered out between August 1 and August 16, 1861.

 Research This Regiment Further